stehrn/docker/README.md

 ```
 docker ps
 ```
-Other useful commands
+Tail the logs
 ```
-docker container logs hello_vertx
+docker container logs hello_vertx --follow
 ```
 View web page
 ```
 curl http://localhost:8080
 ```
-Note you will see an error: "Failed to get count: Connection refused: localhost/127.0.0.1:6379" unless \
-a separate Redis container has been started.
-To do so run:
+Note you will see an error: `Failed to get count: Connection refused: localhost/127.0.0.1:6379`.
+This is because Redis container has been started, to start:
 ```
-docker run -d --rm -p 6379:6379 --name hello_redis --hostname 127.0.0.1 redis:alpine
+docker run -d --rm -p 6379:6379 --name hello_redis redis:alpine
 ```
-('-p 6379:6379' maps the host port 63379 to same container port)
+(`-p 6379:6379` maps the host port 63379 to same container port)

-A good (ctl)[https://www.ctl.io/developers/blog/post/docker-networking-rules/] blog on network mapping.
+A good [ctl](https://www.ctl.io/developers/blog/post/docker-networking-rules/) blog on network mapping.

-OK, so you still will see an error because the vertx container has redis IP address of localhost (127.0.0.1), not the container port redis running in. \
+Refresh your web page, you still will see an error because the vertx container has redis IP address of localhost (127.0.0.1), not the container port redis running in. \

-To see IP of running redis container:
+To see actual IP of running redis container:
 ```
 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' hello_redis
 ```
-docker compose, explained further below, is best solution to inter-container communication.
-For now, to get this working \
+docker compose, explained further below, is best approach for composing related containers.
+For now, to get this working, \
-edit application-conf.json redis.host, rebuild image and restart container.
-You should for the 1s time see counter:
+edit `application-conf.json` `redis.host`, rebuild image and restart container.
+You should see counter for the 1s time :
 ```
 Hello, hostname: 423fcb29871a, count: 1
 ```